\v{C}ech-Delaunay gradient flow and homology inference for self-maps: Introduction

-Our improvement uses the \v{C}ech complex in a limited capacity, namely as an intermediate step to construct the chain maps from one Delaunay complex to another, as we now explain.
-First, we recall the Kirszbraun intersection property for balls established by Gromov \cite{Gro87}: letting $Q$ be a finite set of points in $\Rspace^n$, and $g \colon Q \to \Rspace^n$ an injection that satisfies $\Edist{g(x)}{g(y)} \leq \Edist{x}{y}$ for all $x, y \in Q$, then
+We first explain how we use \v{C}ech complexes, namely as an intermediate step to construct the chain maps from one Delaunay complex to another.
+Recall the Kirszbraun intersection property for balls established by Gromov \cite{Gro87}: letting $Q$ be a finite set of points in $\Rspace^n$, and $g \colon Q \to \Rspace^n$ a map that satisfies $\Edist{g(x)}{g(y)} \leq \Edist{x}{y}$ for all $x, y \in Q$, then

 in which $B_r(x)$ is the closed ball with radius $r$ and center $x$.
 Similarly, if we weaken the condition to $\Edist{g(x)}{g(y)} \leq \lambda \Edist{x}{y}$, for some $\lambda > 1$, then the common intersection of the balls $B_{\lambda r} (g(x))$ is non-empty.
 This implies that the image of the Delaunay complex for radius $r$ includes in the \v{C}ech complex for radius $\lambda r$.
-Second, we exploit the collapsibility of the \v{C}ech complex for radius $\lambda r$ to the Delaunay complex for radius $\lambda r$ recently established in \cite{BaEd15}.
-We describe an implementation of this collapse that avoids the explicit construction of the \v{C}ech complex and uses a modification of Welzl's miniball algorithm \cite{Wel91} for individual steps.
-The expected running time for a single step is linear in the number of points, so we have a fast algorithm provided the number of steps in the collapse is not too large.
+To return to the Delaunay triangulation, we exploit the collapsibility of the \v{C}ech complex for radius $\lambda r$ to the Delaunay complex of radius $\lambda r$ recently established in \cite{BaEd17}.
+We second explain how we collapse without explicit construction of the \v{C}ech complex.
+Starting with a simplex, we use a modification of Welzl's miniball algorithm \cite{Wel91} to follow the flow induced by the collapse step by step until we arrive at the Delaunay complex, where the image of the simplex is now a chain.
+The expected running time for a single step is linear in the number of points, so we have a fast algorithm provided the number of steps in the collapse is not large.
 While we do not have a bound on this number, our computational experiments provide evidence that it is typically small.

-The most challenging aspect of our improvement is the implementation of the collapse.
-Using a generalization of Forman's discrete Morse theory \cite{For98}, the proof of its existence in \cite{BaEd15} uses the collapse from the \v{C}ech to the Delaunay--\v{C}ech complex as an intermediate step.
-For a given radius, the latter complex is the intersection of the \v{C}ech complex and the Delaunay triangulation.
-Coincidentally, a common mistake is to think that this is the Delaunay or alpha complex for the same radius.
-This is not correct, but it does contain the Delaunay complex as a subcomplex, and the two have the same homotopy type; see \cite{BaEd15}.
-Substituting Delaunay--\v{C}ech for Delaunay complexes thus does not affect the results of our method while slightly simplifying the computations.
+We give a global picture of our algorithm in Figure \ref{fig:tower-delaunay}.
+In the top row, we see a filtration of Delaunay--\v{C}ech complexes, which are convenient substitutes for the better known Delaunay complexes (also called alpha complexes) with the same homotopy type.
+The left map down from the top row is inclusion, and the right map down is the chain map induced by $g$.
+As indicated, the right map is composed of the inclusion into the \v{C}ech complex and the discrete flow induced by the collapse.
+In the bottom row, we see the eigenspace module computed by comparing the left and right vertical maps.